kleene-project/docs/operation/zfs.md

 786432 bytes transferred in 0.054138 secs (14526313 bytes/sec)
 ```

-Note that containers JID is 19.
+Note that container's jail ID (JID) is 19 in this example.

 ## Enabling backup

 There are many ways to backup a system, including Kleene, so this serves merely
 as tentative suggestion.
 However, since all of Kleene i stored on ZFS it opens
 up several possibilities of taking snapshots and backups of Kleene and its
 objects.

-For taking snapshots there is the [`zfs-periodic` package](https://www.freshports.org/sysutils/zfs-periodic/)
-available in FreeBSD
-and for taking snapshots and backups with ZFS there is the [`sanoid` package](https://www.freshports.org/sysutils/sanoid/)
-containing the `syncoid` tool.
+A few options are:

+- [The `zfs-periodic` package](https://www.freshports.org/sysutils/zfs-periodic/) for periodically taking snpashots.
+- [The `sanoid` package](https://www.freshports.org/sysutils/sanoid/) contains the `syncoid` CLI for backups with ZFS datasets to a remote host.